-On 21 January 2020, the Company announced the resignation of Mr Mark Hanlon as Director of the Company.
-Also on this day, the company announced the appointment of Mr Tim Staermose as Chairman of the Company.
+On 25 November 2020, the Company announced that Mr Tim Staermose and Mr Tolga Kumova had tendered their resignations as Directors of the Company.
+Also on this day, the Company announced the appointment of Mr Mark Hanlon and Mr Anthony McIntosh as Directors of the Company, effective at the conclusion of the Annual General Meeting to be held on 25 November 2020.